parodos-dev/parodos/workflow-service/README.md

 This can be done as part of the workflow-service's code base, or in a separate Jar that can add to the class path of the workflow-service.

 Please review the Parodos project 'workflow-examples' for more details.

+## Service Endpoint Overview

+Swagger can be accessed when running locally with http://localhost:8080.
+The username/password of test/test will grant access locally.

 ![Workflow-Service](readme-images/swagger.png)